Discover the bestselling BillyOh Fraya Log Cabin

 Image Credit: Wikimedia Commons

-4. On the ceiling
+4. Up on the ceiling

 Bike suspended on the ceiling with hooks